mtilda/jokes/README.md

-# MERN Template
+# Jokes

-A template repository for a MERN stack application ready to be deployed
+An app to make you laugh